Configuration

 ISP/TSM Servername (remote)

-On Linux/Unix SPECTRUM PROTECT clients, a dsm.sys configuration file can consist of more than one ISP-Serverstanza.
+On Linux/Unix STORAGE PROTECT clients, a dsm.sys configuration file can consist of more than one ISP-Serverstanza.
 Please specify the one MAGS should use in here (equivalent to a dsmc -se=XXXX command)

 Prefix for remote commands (remote)